 Economic racial inequality in America cannot be solved through unemployment insurance, but it certainly shouldn't be exacerbated by it.
 And yet, Black workers are less financially supported during unemployment, simply by virtue of where they live.

 Jul 15, 2020 The RAND Blog

-At the start of 2020, even before the coronavirus pandemic upended daily life, being a working parent was a challenge.
-To the extent that the pandemic may intensify the perception of parenting being at odds with work, there may be devastating career consequences for both today's and tomorrow's working mothers.
+Being a working parent was hard enough before the pandemic.
+If COVID-19 intensifies the perception that parenting is at odds with work, then there may be devastating career consequences for working mothers.